hhu-bsinfo/dxram/doc/Architecture.md

 ## Services

-Services are using components to establish an API for the application programmer to access the backend as well handle network communication with other DXRAM instances, e.g. access to the key-value store (*ChunkService*) or using the network interface to send your own messages (*NetworkService*).
+Services are using components to establish an API for the application programmer to access the back-end as well handle network communication with other DXRAM instances, e.g. access to the key-value store (*ChunkService*) or using the network interface to send your own messages (*NetworkService*).
 A service can use all components provided by DXRAM.
-But, services are isolated and not allowed to rely or use other services.
-This allows us to enable/disable services we don't need on a DXRAM instance and keeps the API highly modular and flexible.
+But, services are isolated and not allowed to rely on or use other services.
+This allows us to enable/disable services we don't need on a DXRAM instance and keeps the API modular and flexible.
 Furthermore, one can lower the resource requirements of a DXRAM instance by switching off services that are not used.

-##

 # DXCompute